 Stress.
-It seems to be everywhere.
-Particularly now, with the current COVID-19 situation, everyone is under some sort of stress.
+It seems to be everywhere - particularly now with the cost of living crisis.
 Are you someone who is easily stressed?
 Or someone who is more laid back and goes with the flow?

 Stress comes in all shapes and forms.
 It can be something overtly obvious and short-term, like cramming for a test or running late for work, or it can be something that has been or could be hanging over your head for some time, like financial struggles or chronic illness.